Living Near An Airport: Pros And Cons Of Buying A House Under A Flight Path

 Airplane Odor Can Be Bothersome

 To some people, airplane odor isn’t an issue.
-To others, though, the smell can be quite gross.
-Airplane odor can also cause constant headaches, and using air fresheners or perfume won’t exactly help the cause – most times, that’ll only make it worse.
+To others, though, the smell of burning jet fuel can be quite unpleasant.
+Airplane odor can also cause constant headaches and using air fresheners or perfume won’t exactly help the cause.
+Most times, trying to mask the odor will only make it worse.

 The Few Advantages Of Living By An Airport

-Clearly, there are many disadvantages when it comes to living near an airport that are important to consider before purchasing a property.
-If the cons haven’t deterred you yet, though, you’ll want to hear about the few advantages of this living situation.
+Clearly, living near an airport has many disadvantages that are important to consider before purchasing a property.
+If the cons haven’t deterred you though, you’ll want to hear about the advantages of this living situation.
 Let’s look at the few upsides to buying real estate near an airport.

 You’re In Favor During Emergency Situations

 No one likes power outages.
 You don’t know when your power will be restored, and the wait can sometimes feel like forever – especially if you’re in the middle of doing something that requires power.
-You’re in luck if you live by an airport, though, because your power will be the last to drop in a city-wide outage and the first to be restored.
-Even in such worst-case scenarios as terrorist attacks, natural disasters or family emergencies, you can get out of the area quicker than others.
+You’re in luck if you live by an airport, though, because in the event of a city-wide outage, your power will be the last to drop and the first to be restored.

 Being Close To An Airport Means Less Travel Time

-The Bottom Line: Know All The Facts Before Buying Property Near An Airport
+The Bottom Line: Consider All The Facts Before Buying Property Near An Airport

 Now that you know about some of the realities that come with living near an airport, you should have a better idea of whether it’s a path you want to pursue.
-When buying property in any area, there are always reasons to move and not to move – so it’s better to know beforehand what you might be getting yourself into.
+When living in any residential area, you’ll always have reasons to move and not to move – so it’s better to know beforehand what you might be getting yourself into.

 The plus side of living near an airport?
-You’ll be able to travel much more quickly and efficiently.
-On the other hand, though, there are some sensory annoyances and, more pressingly, a few heightened health risks that you’ll need to consider before making the move.
+You can travel much more quickly and efficiently.
+On the other hand, you’ll need to consider some sensory annoyances and, more pressingly, a few heightened health risks before making this move.

 As always, it’s important to do your research, talk with some people in the neighborhood you’re interested in and work with a real estate agent who can help you through your home buying journey.
-For more tips on buying a house, visit the Rocket Homes®Home Buyer’s Guide.
+For more tips on buying a house, visit the Home Buyer’s Guide from Rocket HomesSM.